-SERAC-Bangladesh, and International Youth Alliance for Family Planning (IYAFP) with the support from United Nations Population Fund (UNPFA), Partners in Population and Development, Right Here Right Now Bangladesh platform organized the Bangladesh 2nd National Youth Conference on Family Planning on 11 – 12 October 2017, Tuesday at Biswa Sahitya Kendra, Bangla Motor, Dhaka.
+SERAC-Bangladesh in partnership with the United Nations Population Fund (UNFPA), Right Here Right Now, IYAFP, Partners in Population and Development, organized the Bangladesh 2nd National Youth Conference on Family Planning on 11 – 12 October 2017, Tuesday at Biswa Sahitya Kendra, Bangla Motor, Dhaka.

 Shakib said, ‘I had no clear idea about family planning.
 Then I knew about this event through social media and joined it.
 I came all the way from Sylhet and it was worth it.
 I will learn more about sexual health and also try to create awareness among others.’